NanXiao/tracecore/_posts/2014-06-24-use-dtrace-to-diagnose-gdb-issues.md

 	warning: Couldn't find general-purpose registers in core file.
 	#0  <unavailable> in ?? ()

-But this time, the Dtrace ouput file was terribly large (almost 2G), and I couldn't easily get the cause like the above issue.
+But this time, the Dtrace ouput file was terribly large (almost 2G), and I couldn't easily get the root cause like the above issue.
 But I noticed a function:`warning`.
-Yes, the gdb outputs "warning: Couldn't find general-purpose registers in core file.", so I hoped this function can help me, then I created a new DTrace script:
+Yes, the gdb outputted "warning: Couldn't find general-purpose registers in core file.", so I hoped this function can help me, then I created a new DTrace script:

     #!/usr/sbin/dtrace -Fs
 	pid$target:gdb:warning:entry,